elogind/elogind/docs/UIDS-GIDS.md

 Some older systems placed the boundary at 499/500, or even 99/100, and some distributions allow the boundary between system and regular users to be changed via local configuration.

-[ if 0 /// elogind always looks into login.defs.
-In `systemd`, the boundary is configurable during compilation time and is also queried from `/etc/login.defs` at runtime, if the `-Dcompat-mutable-uid-boundaries=true` compile-time setting is used. else // 0]: #
 In `elogind`, the boundary is configurable during compilation time and is also queried from `/etc/login.defs` at runtime.

-[ endif // 0 ]: #
 We strongly discourage downstreams from changing the boundary from the upstream default of 999/1000.

 Also note that programs such as `adduser` tend to allocate from a subset of the